aberinnj/sd-project/README.md

 # Update Log
+__FINAL__
+- [X] __Increase the line coverage of the test cases to at least 80%__

 __V.0.5__
-- [ ] Timeout: A player has only 30 seconds to take an action, otherwise the game moves on to the next player
+- [X] Timeout: A player has only 30 seconds to take an action, otherwise the game moves on to the next player
-- [ ] Telegram Chatbot: Players can play using a Chatbot.
+- [X] Telegram Chatbot: Players can play using a Chatbot.
 At first, player identifies the game session that it wants to play by entering a gameId.
 A game starts when all players have joined the game.
 Assume that the number of players in this case is always 3.
 (Resources: https://core.telegram.org/bots/samples, https://monsterdeveloper.gitbooks.io/writing-telegram-bots-on-java/chapter1.html)

 __V.0.4__
 - [X] Notify players if their territories are under attack.
 (Remember the Observer Pattern)